-So, now is the time to confirm that your business is doing the right things to help drive employee job satisfaction and, ultimately, the retention of highly valued talent.
+How to retain employees depends in large part on understanding what drives employee job satisfaction.
+So now is the time to confirm that your business is doing the right things to support the retention of highly valued talent.
 First, you need to understand why your employees might be looking for a new opportunity — and consider why some team members may have already tendered their resignations.

 Exit interviews can provide invaluable insight into the employee perspective of your company and help determine whether your employee retention strategies need improvement.